 One big point in the city’s favor is its economic growth–Charleston’s average five-year job growth of 2.9% is nearly double the national average of 1.6%.
 CrowdStreet recently raised over $5 million for a 50-key, luxury boutique hotel development in the French Quarter of Charleston.

-Here are some previously funded CrowdStreet details to get a flavor.
-You can sign up for free and explore the existing offerings for yourself.
+Sign up for free and explore the existing offerings for yourself.

 CrowdStreet Managed Funds